Either Truss or Sunak to be appointed PM at Balmoral, as race draws to a close

 Former chancellor Mr Sunak, who has acknowledged he is the underdog, has insisted he still believes he can cause an upset as he launched his latest criticism of his rival’s plans.

-In an interview with the Financial Times, Mr Sunak said “a bunch of people I’ve spoken to say they still haven’t voted” while he also highlighted the risks faced by Boris Johnson’s successor in Downing Street.
+In an interview with the Financial Times, he said “a bunch of people I’ve spoken to say they still haven’t voted”, while he also highlighted the risks faced by Mr Johnson’s successor in Downing Street.

 He said: “We have more inflation-linked debt by a margin than any other G7 economy — basically more than double.
 Because of the structure of QE (quantitative easing), we’re also particularly much more sensitive to an upward rate cycle than we have been.”

-He also said: “My general view in life, you can’t take anything for granted.”
+He added: “My general view in life – you can’t take anything for granted.”

 In a rallying call ahead of the hustings, Mr Sunak also said in a statement: “Britain is the best country in the world to grow up in, start a family and build a business, and our future looks bright.